 Refuel in a well-ventilated area with the engine stopped.
 If the engine has been running, allow it to cool first.
-Never refuel the engine inside a building where gasoline fumes can come in contact with flames or sparks.
+Never refuel the engine inside a building where gasoline fumes can be exposed to flames or sparks.

 For fuel specification, see Engine Fuel on page 52.
 Refer to the engine manual for additional information on fuels.